 The joyous festival of Christmas on the 25th of December is one of the widely celebrated festivals in the world that marks the birth of Jesus Christ.
 Every household during the Advent glows in its own peculiar way with decorated Christmas tree, crib, stars, colorful lights and what not!
 Buzzing with the enthusiasm and energy of the family and the peers, the festival also follows a special tradition of gifting your loved ones with what they love.
 Celebrate Christmas in a grand fashion and be the best Santa by picking up the best souvenir from these amazing Christmas markets in Germany that would make your Christmas more special.

-Here is a list of top 8 Christmas markets in Germany you should visit right away.
+Here is a list of top 8 Christmas markets in Germany you should visit right away (updated for 2017).

 1. Dresden Striezelmerkt